 It doesn’t take a musical genius to work out just who Mr Cope is parodying here… the bassline, sequencing and drum programming on ‘Just Like Pooh Bear’ hilariously rip-off DEAD OR ALIVE’s ‘You Spin Me Around’ to the point where if this track had gone anywhere remotely near the charts, some sort of legal action would surely have ensued.
 As it stands though, the song judged on its own merits is an uber-catchy piece of synthpop work with some pretty filthy lyrics.

 Available on the album ’20 Mothers’ via Echo Records

 THE BLOODHOUND GANG The Bad Touch (2004)

-‘The Bad Touch’ with its double-entendres and very un-PC promo video easily manages to push all the necessary synthpop buttons to get it included in this list.
-In fact it was this song that kick-started this TEC article.
+THE BLOODHOUND GANG’s ‘The Bad Touch’ with its double-entendres and very un-PC promo video easily pushed all the necessary synthpop buttons..
 The promo video itself went on to prove itself a little too controversial with a scene involving two gay characters being bashed with baguettes getting cut, resulting in singer Jimmy Pop offering to “…give any gay man two tickets to the Andrew Lloyd Webber musical of his choice if he could describe exactly who’s going to become violent based on that scene”.